 We sat down with S. Juliette Lee, Program Director at Chinook Fund, to hear about her decision to move to Colorado to make an impact, the challenges she’s faced, and the social justice work she’s currently engaged in.

 Previously, as a professor at a small arts college in Philadelphia, Juliette felt disenchanted about the change she could make in her community and moved to Colorado to fulfill that desire.
 As the Program Director for Chinook Fund, Juliette works closely with a volunteer cohort made up of a diverse group of community members.

 “My job is a blend of community organizing, facilitation training and fellowship support.”

-Juliette sometimes refers to herself as the “Chinook Doula,” saying the volunteers of her organization drive the effort, her job is to coach them and help them access the skill sets that they need, that they already have within themselves, to engage in organizing and fundraising for social justice causes.
+Juliette sometimes refers to herself as the “Chinook Doula,” saying the volunteers of her organization drive the effort.
+Her job, she says, is to help them access the skill sets that they already have within themselves to engage in organizing and fundraising for social justice causes.

-Juliette says one of the main reasons she moved to Colorado was to build community, but it was something she struggled with upon initially moving to Denver, and says it took effort to find her people –people she describes as having different backgrounds, cultures and experiences.
+Juliette says one of the main reasons she moved to Colorado was to build community, but it was something she struggled with upon initially moving to Denver.
+She says it took effort to find her people –people she describes as having different backgrounds, cultures and experiences.

 To find out more about training with Juliette, visit our Giving Project resource page.